 An admittedly rather biased look at the types of water ‘conditioners’ and limescale

 inhibitors available, from the smoke’n’mirrors stuff to what really works.
+Rule number

 Magnetic

 supply pipe.
-This is meant to induce a molecular change to the calcium salts.
-Such
+This is said (by manufacturers of these units) to induce a molecular

-units are very inexpensive, easy to fit, and require no electrical supply.
-Some types
+and require no electrical supply.
+Some types use a very cheap ceramic magnet.
+However,

-use use a ceramic magnet.
 In our experience, do they work?
-No.

 Electrolytic